theisof/coop-trolley/README.md

 ```

 To publish new version, increment version number in `package.json` and run `npm run publish_all`.
 Will update npm and [Github demo page](https://theisof.github.io/coop-trolley/).

+To only update Github pages run `npm run publish_demo`

 ### To do